inerlogic/retro-code/80386/Pocket386/Turbo-Pascal-7/Prime386/TECHNICAL.md

 confirmed working, and the XMS Scanner's move/compare mechanics were separately confirmed clean on the known-good second unit.

+**The SHR16 compiler-bug investigation itself, independently confirmed closed.** Tracked down a genuine copy of Turbo Pascal 7.01 (verified by its file timestamp, `03/03/93, 07:01:00`, matching the documented signature) and ran a scratch build reverting the `HiWord` fix back to the original buggy `shr 16` line, on real Pocket 386 hardware.
+Came back clean.
+That's a real reproduction of both the original bug and Borland's fix, on the same hardware class and against the actual historical compiler, not just a workaround that sidesteps the question.
+Preserved as `701TEST.PAS` for anyone else in the same situation.

 ## Next steps

 - Add the tick/date-based elapsed-time display for burn-in runs.